fraser-lab/fraser-lab.github.io/_members/correy.md

 description: "Galen’s research interest lies in using structural biology to tackle problems in protein engineering and drug design.
 He earned his Ph.D. from the Australian National University, where he worked with [Dr. Colin Jackson](https://chemistry.anu.edu.au/people/academics/prof-colin-jackson) on the structure, function and evolution of insect enzymes that detoxify organophosphate nerve agents.

-In the Fraser lab, first as a postdoc and now as a staff scientist, Galen is using recently developed methods in fragment-based drug discovery to guide the design of new inhibitors of an emerging anti-cancer therapeutic target and leading the high throughput crystallography component of the [QCRG AVIDD Program](https://qbi.ucsf.edu/qcrgAViDD) to discover new anti-virals."
+In the Fraser lab, first as a postdoc and now as a staff scientist, Galen is using recently developed methods in fragment-based drug discovery to guide the design of new inhibitors of an emerging anti-cancer therapeutic target and leading the high-throughput crystallography component of the [QCRG AVIDD Program](https://qbi.ucsf.edu/qcrgAViDD) to discover new anti-virals."
 ---